bridgecrew-perf6/deploy-getting-started/README.md

 After the ansible installation is done, the playbook is getting executed.

+Ansible will be executed by vagrant on the vm, not from the host.
+This is to maintain compability with Windows hosts. the folder `ansible` is mounted on the vagrant vm at `/ansible` and will be used by ansible.

 ## Ansible
 A port for the app can be configured in `ansible/hostvars/localhost.yml`